-Current evidence suggests that the most effective treatments for pain are derived from an interdisciplinary approach to the problem, since the pain can affect multiple body systems.
-Our service provides comprehensive diagnostic services for these patients since the source of their pain is often poorly understood.
-We are uniquely qualified to provide this kind of care because of the 13 additional specialties practiced at Angell.
-On-site specialists provide easy access to consulting advice.
-Pain is a unique process in each individual, so treatment plans must be tailored to each patient.
+For patients with difficult to diagnose or treat pain, we utilize current understanding of how pain is created and new treatments available to tailor treatment plans for each patient and caretaker.
+Current evidence suggests that the most effective treatments for pain are derived from an interdisciplinary approach to the problem since the pain can affect multiple body systems.
+Our service provides comprehensive diagnostic services for patients with difficult to diagnose pain (like nerve related pain) since the source of their pain is often poorly understood.

-Treatment options include but are not limited to novel drug therapy and non-drug modalities of treatment, including medical acupuncture and mobility exercises.
+Treatment options include (but are not limited to) novel drug therapy and non-drug modalities of treatment, including medical acupuncture and mobility exercises.
 If you have questions about whether your pet and you would benefit from the services we provide, don’t hesitate to call or email us.